-In this article, we will show you how to determine the PHP version active for your domain and change it if necessary.
+In this article, we will show you how to determine the active PHP version assigned to your domain and change it if necessary.

 You can choose between different PHP versions and decide for yourself which version you want to use with which domain.

-- Changing the PHP version may affect the functionality of your application or scripts.
+- Changing the PHP version may affect the functionality of your applications or scripts used with your domain.
 For applications not written by yourself, we recommend that you first check the manufacturer's specifications.
 In the event of a problem, however, you can revert to the previous PHP version at any time.

 - You will now see an overview of your domains.
 The PHP Version column displays the active PHP version.